![]() |

 Activate a periodic timeout on a periodic ring timer

-Use start_abs value 0 to start the timer relative to current time.
-To adjust the offset of timeouts an absolute tick can also be given, but the maximum distance from current time can only be up to one period.
-Periodic rate of the timeout event is base_hz (given when creating the timer) multiplied by the given multiplier.
-For example 1000Hz base_hz with multiplier of 8 will give 125us period.
+Use 'start_abs' value 0 to start the timer relative to current time.
+To adjust the offset of timeouts, an absolute tick can also be given, but the maximum distance from the current time can only be up to one period.
+The periodic rate of the timeout event is 'base_hz' (given when creating the timer) multiplied by the given 'multiplier'.
+For example 1000Hz 'base_hz' with a 'multiplier' of 8 will give a 125us period.

-Timeout event of type EM_EVENT_TYPE_TIMER_IND is automatically allocated if not provided and will be sent to the queue given to em_tmo_create() when the timeout expires.
-User then needs to call em_timer_ack like with normal periodic timeout.
-With ring timer however there is no guaranteed flow control, new events may be sent even before user has called ack.
-This means the same event may be in the input queue multiple times if the application can not keep up the period rate.
-If the destination queue is not atomic the same event can then also be concurrently received by multiple cores.
-This is a race hazard to prepare for.
-Additionally the used event can not change via em_tmo_ack, the received event must always be returned.
+A timeout event of type EM_EVENT_TYPE_TIMER_IND is automatically allocated, if not provided, and will be sent to the queue given to em_tmo_create() when the timeout expires.
+The user needs to call em_tmo_ack() when receiving the timeout event, similar as with a regular periodic timeout.
+However, with a ring timer there is no guaranteed flow control - new events may be sent even before user has called em_tmo_ack().
+This means that the same event may be in the input queue multiple times if the application can not keep up with the period rate.
+If the destination queue is not atomic, the same event can also be concurrently received by multiple cores.
+This is a race hazard the user must prepare for.
+Additionally, the used timeout event can not be changed via em_tmo_ack(), the actual received event must always be passed to it.

-The last argument tmo_ev is normally EM_EVENT_UNDEF for a new timeout start.
-Then the implementation will use pre-allocated event.
-Exception is re-use of canceled ring timeout event (when ack returns EM_ERR_CANCELED the event stays with user and can be re-used).
-Such event can be recycled here to avoid extra free and alloc.
+The last argument 'tmo_ev' is normally 'EM_EVENT_UNDEF' when activating a new periodic ring timeout.
+The implementation will in this case use a pre-allocated event.
+The exception case concerns reuse of a canceled ring timeout event (when em_tmo_ack() returns 'EM_ERR_CANCELED', the event stays with the user and can be reused).
+Such an event can be recycled via 'tmo_ev' to avoid an extra event free and alloc during reactivation.

-This function can only be used with periodic timeouts with a ring timer.
+This function can only be used with periodic timeouts from a ring timer.
 The timeout indication event is read-only and can be accessed only via accessor APIs.

 tmo | Timeout handle |